Fact sheet P-07

-Copyright does not apply to names, neither will it apply to single phrases or slogans.
-Names may however be regionally protected as a trademark which may be carried out via national patent and trademark offices.
-To qualify the name should be distinctive, not deceptive or contrary to law or morality, and not similar to previously registered band names.
+Copyright does not apply to names in their own right, neither will it apply to single phrases or slogans.
+It may, however, be possible to apply to have the name regionally protected as a trademark via your national trademark office.
+To qualify, the name should be distinctive, not deceptive or contrary to law or morality, and not similar to previously registered band names.

 - Public performance

 Clubs and venues will generally be licensed for public performance.
-Depending on your situation you may need a licence to perform music or play sound recordings.
-There are various licensing organisation that licence music and collect royalties on behalf of songwriters and composers throughout the world, including:
+Depending on your situation, you may need a licence to perform music or play sound recordings.
+There are various licensing organisations that licence music and collect royalties on behalf of songwriters and composers throughout the world, including:

 - Copyright registration